 The map of buildings is made by architects.

-(c) Why cranes are used at construction sites?
+(c) Why are cranes used at construction sites?

 Cranes are used at construction sites to lift heavy objects.